VITAMIN D DEFICIENCY INCREASES RISK OF HIP FRACTURE IN OLDER WOMEN

 prone to fracture.

-Also in many older persons, levels of vitamin D in the blood are low because
+Also in many older persons, levels of vitamin D in the blood are low

-they eat less or spend less time in the sun, which stimulates the body's own
+they eat less or spend less time in the sun, which stimulates the

 production of vitamin D.

-Experts do not understand fully the causes of osteoporosis.
+the causes of osteoporosis.
 However, they

 do know that lack of estrogen which accompanies menopause, diets low in